-The build up to the Autumn Statement heard many contractor groups pushing for IR35, the single largest issue for contractors, be reviewed by the government once again.
+The build up to the Autumn Statement heard many contractor groups pushing for IR35, the single largest issue for contractors, to be reviewed by the government once again.
 Widespread calls had been made for Chancellor George Osborne to either reduce its level of intricacy or alleviate some of the uncertainty that it tends to instigate.
 It was not seriously expected that any such modifications would be made to IR35, yet many who left the Autumn Statement expressed immediate fears that an unspecified legislation to combat fake self-employment was going to be brought about by an increasingly convoluted IR35 legislation.

 However, the government has subsequently clarified that it is not their intention to make any such alterations to IR35, a fact that has both relieved and frustrated contractors in equal measure.
 This new disguised employment ruling is actually set to run alongside IR35, and the latter has been identified as an area that needs more rigorous policing in the future.
 HMRC are implementing a fresh new procedure when it comes to this, and this heightened level of scrutiny looks set to result in more people needing IR35 guidance than ever before.